-where Sub-factor Score_i represents the deficit or debt score in country i; Sub-factor_i represents the factor value as a portion of GDP; and α is a coefficient to control for variation among scores (set at 2 for deficit and 0.01 for debt).
-The minimum component score is zero.
+where Sub-factor Score $i$ represents the deficit or debt score in country i; Sub-factor $i$ represents the factor value as a portion of GDP; and α is a coefficient to control for variation among scores (set at 2 for deficit and 0.01 for debt).
+The minimum sub-factor score is zero.